How to Use Metaphors + Similes in Rap [With Examples]

 How many metaphors should I use in a verse?

-The listener needs “rest bars” - direct statements that give their brain a break between images.
+The listener needs “rest bars”: direct statements that give their brain a break between images.
 Think of metaphors like seasoning.
+Too little and the food is bland.
+Too much and the food is inedible.

 Is it better to use similes or metaphors?

-Metaphors are better for atmosphere because the direct transformation (“I am the storm”) creates immersion.
+Neither is “better.”
+They do different jobs.
+Similes are stronger for punchlines because the “like” comparison creates a small delay that generates surprise.
+Metaphors are stronger for atmosphere because the direct shift (“I am the storm”) creates immersion.
 Use both in the same verse for maximum effect.

 How do I avoid sounding like I am trying too hard?

 If a metaphor requires the listener to think for more than 2 seconds to understand the connection, it is probably too abstract.
+The best comparisons feel obvious AFTER you hear them, even if you never would have thought of them yourself.
+The Lil Wayne “lasagna” line is the textbook example: once someone explains it, you think “of course,” and that reaction is the sweet spot.

 Can I use the same metaphor that another rapper already used?

-General concepts (comparing rap to war, comparing money to water) are fair game because they are common human associations.
-But if Lil Wayne already said “Real Gs move in silence like lasagna,” you cannot use that specific comparison.
-Find your own hidden logic.
+No. Using someone else’s specific metaphor is biting, and the rap community will call you out for it.
+General concepts (rap as war, money as water) are fair game because they are common human associations.
+But if Lil Wayne already said “Real Gs move in silence like lasagna,” find your own hidden logic.

 How does RhymeFlux help with metaphors?